ColinFay/website/_posts/2017-06-29-playing-r-infix-functions.md

 excerpt_separator: <!--more-->
 ---

-Digging into a not so special type of R function, and make an emoji-pizza-dplyr-slice one.
+Digging into a not so special type of R functions, in order to make an emoji-pizza-dplyr-slice one.

 <!--more-->

 ## What are infix functions?

-In R, most of the functions are "prefix" - meaning that the function name comes before the arguments, which are put between parentheses -> `fun(a,b)`.
-But you can also use infix functions, which are functions that come between the arguments.
+In R, most of the functions are "prefix" - meaning that the function name comes before the arguments, which are put between parentheses : `fun(a,b)`.
+With infix functions, the name comes between the arguments `a fun b`.
 In fact, you use this type on a daily basis with `:`, `+`, and so on.

 > So, how can you create your own infix functions?